bloqhead/vuepress-doc-versioning/README.md

 4. The new release version will be appended to a custom `releases.json` file that is used across the website for various things (like a version selector in the documentation pages sidebar, etc.)

+---

+#### Additional notes

+> Why can't you just use relative URLs in your doc pages and not have to worry about the version number?

+This would be nice and make life easier, but for SEO purposes, `/docs/0.3.2/` is better than `/0.3.2/docs/`.

+> What about replacing the version placeholder string in the browser?

+This would work on the surface, but the compiled content in the HTML itself would still reflect the `/semver/` URIs.
+We want to ensure that search engines don't index inaccurate content that has placeholders, vs proper documentation semver strings.